-We are offering a limited pre-cast order of this detailed bronze sculpture of George Hatley, longtime secretary and Hall of Fame member of the Appaloosa Horse Club.
-Shown here in wax, the 20" x 20" sculpture will be cast at the Parks Bronze Foundry in Enterprise Oregon, a fitting tribute to the home of Chief Joseph in the Wallowa Valley.
-It will be completed with a color patina to match the spots and color of Toby II.
+We are offering a limited pre-cast order opportunity for this detailed bronze sculpture of George Hatley, longtime secretary and Hall of Fame member of the Appaloosa Horse Club.
+Shown here in wax, the 20" x 20" sculpture will be cast at the Parks Bronze Foundry in Enterprise, Oregon, a fitting tribute to the home of Chief Joseph in the Wallowa Valley.
+It will be completed with a color patina to match the spots and color of prized Appaloosa horse stallion Toby II.

 Please contact Shayne for details at 208-877-7714.

 George was a well-known figure around Deary Idaho, where Shayne resides.
-Shayne and George had a standing joke about one of George's long lost relatives getting in a shoot-out with Shayne's long-lost relatives back in Colorado in 1869. (true story--look up the Hatley-Hartley feud!)
+Shayne and George had a standing joke about one of George's long lost relatives getting in a shoot-out with one of Shayne's ancestors back in Colorado in 1869. (true story--look up the Hatley-Hartley feud!)

 Shayne's wife Alane belonged to the Palouse Driving Club and participated in George's famous buggy and wagon rides around his Deary property.